-A total of nine (9) jurisdictions/entities are covered as co-permittees under the NPDES MS4 Permit number NCS000395 for Mecklenburg County.
+A total of nine (9) jurisdictions/entities are covered as co-permittees under the NPDES MS4 Permit number NCS000395, including Mecklenburg County, Charlotte-Mecklenburg Schools, and Central Piedmont Community College as well as the Towns of Cornelius, Davidson, Huntersville, Matthews, Mint Hill, and Pineville.
 Section 4.9 describes the responsibilities for Permit compliance that are shared by all co-permittees.
-Table 15 summarizes contact information for each co-permittee.
+Table 17 below provides contact information for each co-permittee.
+This table is provided instead of organizational charts for each jurisdiction/entity, which are highly subject to change.
+Typically, the Manager is the highest ranking local, nonelected official followed by the Deputy Manager and then the Public Works Director.
 Interlocal agreements have been entered into between CMSWS and the co-permittees, which are available from the Environmental Manager upon request.

-Table 15: Co-Permittee Contact Information
+Table 17: Co-Permittee Contact Information